 May 4th: Disputes over foreign policy and reparations cause the collapse of the government coalition and the resignation of chancellor Constantin Fehrenbach.

-May 5th: The London Commission sets the final reparations figure at 132 billion gold marks or 6.6 billion British pounds, to be payable in annual installments of 1.5 per cent.
+May 5th: The London Commission sets the final reparations figure at 132 billion gold marks or 6.6 billion British pounds, to be payable in annual instalments of 1.5 per cent.

 May 6th: The Weimar government signs an agreement with the Soviet Union, recognising the Communist Party there as the legitimate government in Russia.